byuccl/spydrnet/docs/source/introduction.rst

 Intermediate Representation:
 ----------------------------

 :numref:`fig:IR` shows a summary of the SpyDrNet intermediate representation (IR).
-The top level element type is Environment.
-An Environnment object has pointers to the libraries that belong to it.
-A Library object has a pointer to the environment it belongs to and it has pointers to the definitions that belong to it.
+The top level element type is Netlist.
+A Netlist object has pointers to the libraries that belong to it.
+A Library object has a pointer to the Netlist it belongs to and it has pointers to the definitions that belong to it.
 Likewise, a Definition object has a pointer to the library it belongs to and it has pointers to the ports, cables, and instances that belong to it.
 The same pattern is followed for Port, Cable, and Instance objects.
 An Instance object has an additional pointer to the definition that it instances (represented as a dashed arrow).
 A Wire object has a pointer to the cable it belongs to and it has pointers the pins that are connected to it.
 A Pin object has a pointer to its parent object and it has a pointer to the wire it is connected to.
 The parent object of an InnerPin is a port, and the parent object of an OuterPin is an instance.
 An OuterPin object also has an additional pointer to the innerPin that it instances.
 More details can be found in :ref:`sec:ir`.

 .. _fig:IR:
 .. figure:: figures/IR.*